smanocchio/BitcoinNodeMonitor/README.md

 The stack runs anywhere Docker is available.
 The quick start guide now contains parallel instructions for Linux hosts (including WSL2) and Windows hosts using PowerShell alongside Docker Desktop, so you can follow the workflow that matches your environment.

+Change the default Grafana administrator password in `.env` before exposing the dashboards to anyone else.
+The sample configuration now uses a placeholder value to remind you to set a unique secret for your deployment.

 ## Contributing